 - Plan, develop, and produce appropriate foods and menus for a variety of settings.

 - Demonstrate knowledge of food service and culinary industry terminology.

-- Use cost control techniques to internal operational decision making.
+- Use cost control techniques for internal operational decision-making.